Lake Mburo National Park

 Another activity is birding Safaris Tours which is favorably done in the swampy valleys and near the salt licks in the national park.
 The forests in the national park also harbor a lot of forest bird species; can be quite interesting to watch.
 Also, the boat cruise can get you a chance to see a lot of water birds along the shoreline of Lake Mburo national park.
 The bird species in the national park include fracolins, grey crowned crane, black-bellied bustard, rufous bellied heron, bateleur, brown- chested lapwig and coqui, among others.

 The launch trip is another interesting activity for visitors to Lake Mburo national park.
 The boat cruise along the eastern shoreline of the national park is an opportunity for you to see a lot of crocodiles, buffaloes, hippos wallowing in water and water birds such as African fish eagle, kingfishers, and hammerkops among others.

-Other activities in Lake Mburo national park include sport fishing in Lake Mburo which is hides over six species of fish, including tilapias among others.
-You can also enjoy hiking and nature walks in Lake Mburo national park, hiking in Lake Mburo national park can be done in the whole national park.
-Make sure that you did not forget to book for lake Mburo national park any time you visit Uganda for a safari.
+Other activities in the park include sport fishing in Lake Mburo which is hides over six species of fish, including tilapias among others.
+You can also enjoy hiking and nature walks in Lake Mburo national park, hiking in the park can be done in the whole national park.
+Make sure that you did not forget to book for lake Mburo national park any time you visit Uganda for Uganda safaris .